frederiksberg/prod-app1-deployment/iot/README.md

 ```

 ### First dashboard in Grafana
 1. Add PostgreSQL datasource.
-Hostname is `postgresql` and it is reommendeed to use the `grafanareader` read only user.
+Hostname is `db.frb-data.dk` and it is reommendeed to use the `grafanareader` read only user.
 2. Create a new dashboard and add a Graph panel.
 3. Edit panel and make sure `grafanareader` has privileges to read from the  table.
 4. Under `Metrics` pane it is possible to query the table using a Query Builder or plain SQL.
 Grafana needs time and metric column in order to generate the gragh.